WilliwadelmaWisky/DatabaseSQL/README.md

 ## Supported SQL
 The database supports all the basic CRUD operations Examples on the supported sql syntax below.
+If you want to use values with spaces, only single quotes are supported.

 ### Create